cyippiy/countdown_timer/README.md

-# Tic Tac Toe in React!
+# Countdown Timer in React!

 This project was designed to be a coding challenge.
-Has
+It receives an input from user and the clock will count down to zero!.

 ---